manuelcaipocc/KI-in-der-Messtechnik/Readme.md

 ## 6. Use Cases ✅
 - Overview table of implemented use cases
 - Associated NN models and configuration
-- Context and motivation for each scenario (e.g., defect detection, predictive maintenance)
+- Context and motivation for each scenario (e.g., defect detection, predictive maintenance, object localization)

 ## 7. Discussion & Conclusion
 ### A. Discussion